 Now here’s where the “head and the heart” bit in the quote I mentioned earlier comes into play.

-Since my body was on a well deserved sabbatical, the only other option was to tune in - to my thoughts, my mindset, my limiting beliefs and to how these factors were directly impacting my behavior, my choices, my life.
+Since my body was on a well deserved sabbatical, the only other option was to tune in - to my thoughts, to my beliefs, and to how these were directly impacting my behavior, my choices, and my life experiences.

 For a year and a half healing and acquiring tools to help me explore what was keeping me from the kind of health I wanted to experience became my full-time job…and my biggest priority.

-And the thing is, I wasn’t just doing it for me - I was slowing way down and taking the time to create a new path for my boys as well, who at the time were 1 and 4.
+And the thing is, I wasn’t just doing it for me - I was slowing way down and taking the time to create a new path for my boys as well.

 You know, apple don’t fall far from the tree and all that. ;)